The Last Spritz

 Spicebomb Extreme lives up to the name.
 Where the original Spicebomb is a sharp, leather-and-tobacco opening that settles into a dry spice finish, the Extreme goes full amber-vanilla underneath the same spicy shell.
 The result is warmer, darker, and considerably more addictive — like the original spent the summer in a bourbon distillery.

-Black pepper and cinnamon-saffron up top, tobacco and vanilla below.
+Black pepper and pimento up top, cinnamon and saffron rolling in through the heart, tobacco-vanilla-amber below.
 It smells expensive on skin, projects hard in the first hour, then wraps itself around you like something you want to keep sniffing.
 Longevity sits around 8 hours without effort — more if you hit the right spots.

 D&G The One